Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 pressure valve issues

-To reduce the vibration, first, remove the cover and locate the 4 buttons on the right side of the unit.
+• First, remove the cover and locate the 4 buttons on the right side of the unit.
 You will find there are UP and DOWN buttons with Manifold Minimum and Manifold Maximum buttons.
-Set the minimum and maximum settings using the manifold button on the unit.
-We’ll recommend you start with the minimum setting first.

-Then, turn the water valve ON to simulate the MIN pressure flow.
+• Turn the water valve ON to simulate the MIN pressure flow.
 Press the Up and Down buttons repeatedly until you set the pressure.
 Again, do the same thing with Maximum Button.

-Though the Noritz inlet pressure is 150 Psi, it doesn’t mean that you would operate with such high pressure.
+• Though the Noritz inlet pressure is 150 Psi, it doesn’t mean that you would operate with such high pressure.
 So, manually, the set point should be 50 Psi.
 Expectantly, the issue will be fixed.

 But when your pressure valve is in good condition, the noise might come from leakage in the heater.